James Study 2: Trials and Tribulations

 9. James encourages us not to be ………………………… (James 1:16)!

-Give ways from your own experience and knowledge to prevent this happening to you.
+From your own experience and knowledge, suggest ways to prevent this happening to you.

 13. (Personal) How do you apply this gift in your own life?